-Early conversations with first responders to develop the planning framework indicate existing supports are available (e.g. Canadian Transport Emergency Centre) and training covers incidents involving dangerous goods, including radioactive material.
-Access to training can be budget-dependent.
-The NWMO will need to work with first responders along transportation routes to understand specific information and training requirements, and ensure that all parties have appropriate information, resources, training and a clear understanding of roles and responsibilities in the event of an accident.
+Although existing supports are available (e.g., Canadian Transport Emergency Centre) and training covers incidents involving dangerous goods, including radioactive material, access to training can be budget-dependent.
+The NWMO needs to work with first responders along transportation routes to understand specific information and training requirements, and ensure that all parties have appropriate information, resources, training, and a clear understanding of roles and responsibilities in the event of an accident.